mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 ### Note

-Notes indicate items of information that are of *special* use to the reader, and are most effective when used *sparingly*.
+Notes indicate information that is of special use to the reader, and are most effective when used _sparingly_.

-The goal for notes usage is to not have to use them at all.
-If, however, a note is truly required, attempt to limit their use to no more than *two* notes per documentation page.
+The goal for notes is to not use them at all.
+If, however, a note is truly required, do not use more than _two_ notes per documentation page.

-Instead of using a note, many times you can present information in one of the following alternate methods:
+Instead of a note, try one of these alternate methods:

 - As just another sentence in the previous paragraph or the most-relevant paragraph.